nihalabdullam/Portfolio/README.md

 <!--Section 1: Introduction-->

 ## 🌟 About Me
-Innovative Data Analyst with an MSc in Financial Economics and hands-on experience in data visualization, statistical modelling, and financial forecasting.
+Innovative Data Analyst with an MSc in Financial Economics and hands-on experience in Data visualization, Data modelling, and financial forecasting.
 Proficient in transforming complex datasets into actionable business insights using **Power BI**, **Excel**, **DAX**, **SQL** and **Tableau**.
 I build dynamic dashboards, streamline reporting workflows, and support data-driven decision-making.
 🚀 Let’s turn data into impactful stories!